LakeYS/Dishorde/README.md

 1. Log in to the [Discord developers section](https://discordapp.com/developers/applications/me) in a browser and click "New App".
 2. Name the bot anything you'd like and click "Create App".
 3. Click "Create a Bot User".
+4. Find the checkbox that is labeled "Public bot".
+Make sure that this is **unchecked**.
-4. Next to "Token:" click the link that says "click to reveal".
+5. Next to "Token:" click the link that says "click to reveal".
 This is the password for your bot's account.
 You'll need this and the "Client ID" number later.
 Copy them both somewhere safe or keep the tab open for later.
-5. Paste the URL listed below into your browser and replace "CLIENT_ID" with your client ID number.
+6. Paste the URL listed below into your browser and replace "CLIENT_ID" with your client ID number.
 Hit enter and select the desired Discord server.
 Once this is done, the bot will show up in your server!

 `https://discordapp.com/oauth2/authorize?client_id=CLIENT_ID&scope=bot`